bmrf/tron/README.md

      -str Skip Telemetry Removal (don't remove Windows user tracking, Win7 and up only)

      -sw  Skip Windows Updates (do not attempt to run Windows Update)

+     -udl Upload debug logs.
+Send tron.log and the system GUID dump to the Tron developer

      -v   Verbose.
 Show as much output as possible.
 NOTE: Significantly slower!